oatmealine/uranium-template/MANUAL.md

 local hasHitGround = true -- let's define this so that you can't jump mid-air

--- called whenever the player recieves an input function uranium.press(direction) if direction == 'Up' and hasHitGround then
+-- called whenever the player recieves an input function uranium.press(i) if i == input.inputType.Up and hasHitGround then
     vel.y = vel.y - JUMP_FORCE
     hasHitGround = false
     return true -- input eaten! further callbacks won't recieve this